Joako360/osm2city/doc/manual/parameters.rst

 Please consider the following:

 * Python does not recognize operating system environment variables, please use full paths in the parameters file (no ``$HOME`` etc).
 * These parameters determine how scenery objects are generated offline as described in chapter :ref:`Scenery Generation <chapter-generation-label>`.
-There are as of version 2016.4 no runtime parameters in FlightGear, that influence which ``osm2city`` generated scenery objects are shown — or how and how many [#]_.
 * All decimals need to be with "." — i.e. local specific decimal separators like "," are not accepted.
 * You do not have to specify all parameters in your ``params.ini`` file.
 Actually it is better only to specify those parameters, which you want to actively control — the rest just gets the defaults.